 We don’t want to lose the semantics of the heading, but a heading alone isn’t a sufficient element to indicate that it serves as a toggle control.
 So what we’d want to do here, is inject a

-button within the heading, so that it can still have the heading semantics it requires, while also exposing the fact it is an interactive element.
+button within the heading, so that it can retain the heading semantics, while also exposing the fact it is an interactive element.

 2. The state of button would need to be conveyed visually and to users of assistive technology.

-For users reliant on assistive technology, ARIA attributes like
+For users of assistive technologies (such as screen readers), ARIA attributes like

 aria-expanded would be placed on the